-Brands include Gala Ice Cream, distributed from the "Gala Pala's" found in most leading retail supermarkets; Highland Meadows and Laga Cooking Oils; Kools powdered drinks, Star of India Curry Powder, 111 Baking Powder and Instant Yeast and various other branded Specialty lines; and Trade Winds spirits including popular ready-todrink (RTD) premixed beverages.
-Laga Industries also bottles pure drinking water under the Tropical Oasis brand and various private labels.
+Brands include Gala Ice Cream, distributed from the "Gala Pala's" found in most leading retail supermarkets; Highland Meadows and Laga Cooking Oils; Kools powdered drinks, Star of India Curry Powder, 111 Baking Powder and Instant Yeast and various other branded Specialty lines.
+Laga Industries also manufactures the iconic LagaStik and bottles pure drinking water under the Tropical Oasis brand and various private labels.

 Operationally, the Division has a fully integrated production facility in Lae, a freezer and dry goods distribution centre and sales office in Port Moresby and sales offices in Madang, Wewak, Goroka, Mt Hagen, Kimbe, Kavieng, Kokopo/Rabaul and Buka.
-The Lae production facility is a large industrial site which features a state of the art lce Cream production plant which is the largest capacity plant in the Pacific.
+The Lae production facility is a large industrial site featuring the largest capacity state of the art Ice Cream production plant in the Pacific.

-Laga Industries continued its significant turnaround in fortunes in 2016 with sales growth in key segments, including Ice Cream and Cooking Oil as well as operational improvements across all aspects of the business.
+Laga Industries built on its 2016 growth with sales improvements in all segments as well as operational improvements across all aspects of the business.